susmonteiro/PAva-proj/README.md

     - In simple combination, the order will be: superclass, interfaces (reverse order) and main class original method
     - In standard combination, the befores and afters will be executed in reversed (but the befores will stil come before the afters)
 7. Suport for method overloading (two method with the same name but different parameters will not participate in the same combination)
+8. Collect combination: collects all the returns in a single array and returns it

 <br>